-Fall 2003 Cohort
+Fall 2003 Cohort Fall 2004 Cohort

-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2003.
-Include in the cohort those who entered your institution during the summer term preceding fall 2003.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2003.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2003.

-B4.
-Initial 2003 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 1864
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2004.
+Include in the cohort those who

-- B5.
-Of the initial 2002 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 7 - B6.
-Final 2002 cohort, after adjusting for allowable exclusions: 1884
+- B4.
+Initial 2003 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 1864 - B5.
+Of the initial 2003 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 3 - B6.
+Final 2003cohort, after adjusting for allowable exclusions: 1861